The Vision Behind Warhost

 As Andy Hobday explains:

-I did not want excess complexity.
-I did not want armies so large that individual decisions disappear.
-I wanted small warbands, meaningful command actions, and battles that feel tense from the first activation to the last.
+I did not want a game buried under too many rules, or armies so large that the choices of individual warriors disappear.
+I wanted small warbands, clear decisions, important command actions, and games that feel tense from the first activation to the last.

 This is the kind of game I want to play.
 So I built it.

-At its heart, the project is about atmosphere and tension.
-It is about the moment when a leader commits to action and the entire battle shifts because of it.
+At its heart, Warhost is about atmosphere and tension.
+It is about that moment when a leader steps forward, gives the order, and the battle changes because of it.

 The World

-The setting unfolds in an entirely original fantasy realm shaped by fractured crowns, proud elven houses, rising human kingdoms, disciplined orc warhosts, and dwarven strongholds bound to craft and trade.
+Warhost is set in an original fantasy realm shaped by fractured crowns, proud elven houses, rising human kingdoms, disciplined orc warhosts, and dwarven strongholds bound to craft and trade.

 The Creators